-You can locate the shuttle van (or car) by its red and yellow "S" sign in the windshield: - You do not need to pre-book your seat on the #57 Reykjavík ® Blönduós bus.
+- You do not need to pre-book your seat on the #57 Reykjavík ® Blönduós bus.
 Just show up before 09.00 at Mjódd bus terminal. - Please do not take the evening bus departing at 17:30 from Mjódd.
-Nes cannot cater for late night check ins. - If you arrive on an early morning flight (06.00 06.30 am) you may be able to catch bus #3 from the BSÍ station to Mjódd station, but it may be a tight schedule to catch the #57 09.00am bus in time.
+NES cannot cater for late night check ins. - If you arrive on an early morning flight (06.00 06.30 am) you may be able to catch bus #3 from the BSÍ station to Mjódd station, but it may be a tight schedule to catch the #57 09.00am bus in time.
 You can taxi from BSÍ to Mjódd, and will cost around 4,300 ISK.
 (Note: there is no need to tip the driver).
 Please check with the driver first to make sure you will get to Mjódd in time.
 OTHER NOTES:

 - The most central bus station in Reykjavik is called Hlemmur (your hostel or guesthouse may be closest to this one).
 To get from Hlemmur to Mjódd take bus #17 or #12. - If you have a lot of heavy baggage, perhaps see if another artist is leaving the same morning and will split a cab with you to Mjódd. - Mjódd is a city bus station and if the ticket booth is closed when you arrive you can buy the ticket on the bus with cash, debit or credit card.
 Buses from Akureyri → Blönduós If you are travelling from Akureyri, you will catch bus #57 en route to Reykjavík, which leaves Akureyri 10.15 am and arrives 12.30 at the Blönduós N1 gas station.
 From there, catch the #84 shuttle to Skagaströnd.
-This total fee will cost 3,760 ISK.
 For more information about Akureyri travel visit: